How the eye lens works

 We offer our clients the best types of custom replacement lenses, including:

-These lenses were developed with a proprietary X-wave technology to produce exceptionally clear distance, intermediate vision, and “functional” close-up vision.
+• Vivity Lens Lenses developed with X-wave technology to provide clear distance, intermediate, and “functional” close-up vision.

 Choosing a trusted eye care professional